Kepahiang Regency: Reformation in 1998 to present

 In the context of political and administrative reforms in Indonesia that started in 1998, Kepahiang had a realistic chance to become an independent regency.
-In 1999 a firm proposal was made to transform Kepahiang into such an independent regency, that did no longer belong to Rejang Lebong.
+In 1999 a firm proposal was made to transform Kepahiang into such an independent regency, separate from Rejang Lebong Regency.
 The people of Kepahiang supported this by forming an organisation, namely the Panitia Persiapan Kabupaten Kepahiang (PPKK), which fostered the realisation of this project.
 In 2002 the PPKK handed over their proposals to respective regional and national authorities.
 This was accepted and finally ratified by General Hari Sabarno, who served as the Minister of Interior at that time, and came into effect at 7 January 2004.

 Since then Kepahiang has had four local administrations under three different regents.

 The newly formed regency progressed socially and economically since then at high pace.
 Its administration (4th period) received several honours from the central government in Jakarta and managed that locally applied development concepts were adapted by the government and implemented on a national scale.
 Kepahiang adopted a rather sustainable approach avoiding huge monocultural plantations such as oilpalm plantations.
 It depends on its sensitive natural environment and understand that it has to maintain and protect it properly in order to achieve long-lasting success.